Checking the effect

 Depending on the problem different performance indicators can be used for a before and after comparison.
+Like the temperature difference or pressure difference.
 With this data you can decide the further procedure after the trial phase or for long-term monitoring.

 If you are interested in performance monitoring for your project, please note this in your request.

 In many cases a performance monitoring is already installed.
 That makes it easy to compare the data before and after the installation or a treated and an untreated system.
 Which method is used to get the data depends on the customer and the access to the data.
 If you recorded for example the flow rate in the past this would be an easy way to measure the influence of the Merus Ring in your system.

 To compare values either the data of the previous period or those of a structurally identical pipe is needed.

 In the graph you can see the values of two similar systems in one company.
 Both systems get the same water and the same problems with fouling occured.
 The trend line in the first graph shows a decreasing flow rate.
 The reason for this is the reduced pipe diameter due to deposits at the walls of the pipe.